Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Then again, there are good restaurants in any of the centrally located neighborhoods in Tokyo, so it’s not like you won’t be able to eat unless you’re in “the place to stay for foodies”.
 Also, your idea of foodie heaven might not be the same as mine.
 Are you a fine-dining foodie?
 Or more of a street food foodie?
 Because I’m not really a market-type foodie.

-I’ve always said there’s not much to do in Tokyo, so why not just treat the dining as one of the stops on your Tokyo itinerary, but not as the focal point of your hotel choice.
+I’ve always said there’s not much to do in Tokyo, so why not just treat the dining as one of the stops on your Tokyo itinerary, but not as the focal point of your hotel choice?
 And just so you know, the best restaurants in Japan aren't even in Tokyo!
 I found some incredible eats in Nagano and Hakone that outshine Tokyo's offerings by miles.

 When I stayed in Tokyo, I chose the neighborhood called Akihabara because it is centrally located and very Japanese, and stayed at Nohga Hotel Akihabara precisely because it had a solid restaurant—problem solved.
 I wouldn’t, for example, stay at

-Like I said, all of the central neighborhoods in Tokyo will satisfy your foodie cravings.
 Here’s a little breakdown of top foodie neighborhoods if you can’t help yourself and let your stomach do the hotel bookings:

 • Ginza: Known for its upscale dining and luxury, Ginza is home to numerous high-end sushi restaurants and exclusive Japanese cuisine spots.
 Very central.